CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 `Design Details` will open up a panel of information about your design, as well as any instructions included with the design.

-`Export Design` will allow you to export your design to the computer
+`Export Design` will allow you to export your design to the computer.

-`Past Prints` will show all past print jobs on this file
+`Past Prints` will show all past print jobs on this file.

 `Keyboard Shortcuts` shows the list of keyboard shortcuts.

-`Preferences` opens up a menu of accessibility options
+`Preferences` opens up a menu of accessibility options.

 `Pro Passthrough` is used to make longer designs, which will be reviewed more in the pro passthrough page.

-Do not select `Glowforge Air Filter Attached` as we do not have that
+Do not select `Glowforge Air Filter Attached` as we do not have that.

 `Units` will switch from inches to centimeters for measuring.